AARNet/Introduction_to_Jupyter_notebooks/_episodes/05-Getting_started.md

 activity:
 - "Get to know the features of the interface"
 keypoints:
- - You're on your way!
+ - "You're on your way!"
 ---
 ## Getting started in CloudStor